- About Us

 - Faculty will grade students as usual during the semester, and submit the letter grade (A-F, I, R) to the Registrar's Office following the standard submission process.

 - Students will choose to receive either the letter grade recorded by the instructor, OR a P/NP designation.
 This can be applied to any or all courses changed to virtual instruction.
-This decision must be made between May 13 and May 19, 2020, by submitting a form through their academic advisor or the Registrar's Office.
+This decision must be made between May 13 and May 19, 2020, by clicking on a link in Access+.
 If no form is submitted, the letter grade will be recorded for the course.